earthly/website/blog/_posts/2023-09-14-diluting-dora.md

 > You can learn more about DORA's history in co-founder Jez Humble's 2019 blog post, ["DORA's Journey: An Exploration"](https://medium.com/@jezhumble/doras-journey-an-exploration-4c6bfc41e667).

-From the very earliest State of DevOps Reports, one of the primary takeaways is that companies with better IT performance are more productive, profitable, and have a higher market share.
+From the very earliest State of DevOps Reports, one of the primary takeaways is that companies with better IT performance are more productive, more profitable, and have a higher market share.

 "Our data shows that IT performance and well-known DevOps practices, such as those that enable continuous delivery, are predictive of organizational performance.
 As IT performance increases, profitability, market share and productivity also increase." - [2014 State of DevOps Report](https://dora.dev/publications/pdf/state-of-devops-2014.pdf)